-The EPIC Yearly Extraction tool was developed in the SA Raster Tools.
-It is used to extract 29 variables into a NetCDF file from the yearly average EPIC output files for all simulated crops within selected grid cells.
-The output from this tool is primarily used for QA purposes; to make sure that EPIC simulation results appear to be spatially reasonable over the domain area.
+The EPIC Yearly Extraction tool is used to extract 31 crop-specific variables and 22 crop-area-weighted variables into two NetCDF files from the yearly average EPIC output files for all simulated crops within the grid cells that were selected.
+The output from this tool is used primarily for QA purposes, to make sure that the EPIC simulation results appear to be spatially reasonable over the domain area.
 Figure 18 shows the tool interface used for the test_case scenario.
-The only item users need to select is one of the two the Output Types:
+The only item users need to select is Output Type:

-- EPIC SPINUP select this if the user wants to extract yearly average variables from the EPIC simulations for spinup.
-For these simulations, yearly average variables are from the last five years of simulation and are stored under the "scenario name"/output4CMAQ/spinup/5years directory. - EPIC APP select this if the user wants to extract yearly average variables from the EPIC simulations for the application year.
+- EPIC SPINUP select this to extract yearly average variables from the EPIC spin-up simulations.
+Yearly average variables from the last five years of the simulations are from the output stored under the "scenario name"/output4CMAQ/spinup/5years directory. - EPIC APP select this to extract yearly average variables from the EPIC simulations for the application year.
 The yearly average variables are from the output stored under the "scenario name"/output4CMAQ/app/year directory.